abdulrafay02/typescript-design-patterns/README.md

 # typescript-design-patterns
-Repo for learning ts design patterns.
+Repo for learning TypeScript design patterns from this [course](https://www.udemy.com/typescript-design-patterns/).

 ## Decorator pattern
 ### [**See the code on Stackblitz**](https://stackblitz.com/edit/typescript-design-pattern-decorator?file=index.ts)